Last Updated on

 Check out some of the best vegan flats in the world, right here!
 They’re comfy, they’re ethical, and they work for any outfit, any time

-Made a wardrobe staple by none other than (trained dancer herself) Audrey Hepburn, ballet flats are comfortable, timelessly chic, and easy to pop into your handbag to take as a sub when you just can’t stand wearing heels for another second (surely, I’m not the only one who does that?)
+Made a wardrobe staple by none other than (trained dancer herself) Audrey Hepburn, ballet flats are comfortable and timelessly chic.
+They’re also dead easy to pop into your handbag to take as a substitute shoe when you just can’t stand wearing heels for another second (surely, I’m not the only one who does that?)

 Since ballet flats were originally made of satin, vegan materials for flats seem like a natural choice, and there’s plenty of variety these days, too: you can select from everything from apple leather to fabric made from recycled bottles!

-Here, we’ve curated a selection of the best vegan flats of all different colours, styles and vibes, for any sartorial situation you may find yourself in.
+Here, we’ve curated a selection of some of the best vegan flats of all different colours, styles and vibes, for any sartorial situation you may find yourself in.